jjvanzon/JJs-Reference-Architecture/api.md

        JJ.Framework.Security</a>
   </th>
   <td>
-      A generic interfacing for authenticating a user and yet to be tested hashed salted password authentication.
+      A generic interfacing for <a href="aspects.html#security">authenticating a user</a> and yet to be tested hashed salted password authentication.
   </td>
 </tr>